TopazDocs

 • EIP-2771 trusted forwarder support for meta-transactions, isolated to the Forwarder contract.

-• Event indexing on every state change for off-chain monitoring and analytics.
+• Key administrative and economic state changes emit events for off-chain monitoring and analytics.

 Immutability and upgradability

-The protocol takes a specific stance on immutability vs. evolution: core contracts are immutable, factories are upgradable, and migration is opt-in by users.
+The protocol takes a specific stance on immutability vs. evolution: core contracts and deployed factories are immutable, the protocol extends by approving new factory implementations through FactoryRegistry, and migration is opt-in by users.

 • Core: Pool, Gauge, VotingEscrow, Voter, Minter, RewardsDistributor, and the Governors are not upgradable.
 No admin proxy.
 The code on BscScan today is the code forever.